DndrGunnr/ECN_AUVE_labs_1_2/lab2/README.md

 3. Gain practical experience in designing, implementing, and testing local planners.

 ## Description:
-This lab provides a comprehensive understanding and hands-on experience with OpenStreetMap maps and the development of local planners for autonomous vehicles.
+This lab provides an understanding and experience with OpenStreetMap maps and the development of local planners for autonomous vehicles.
 You will learn how to load and visualize OSM maps and implement pathfinding algorithms in a simulated environment.
-This experience is crucial for further study or work in the field of autonomous vehicle technology.

 ## Steps:
 1. Load and Visualize OSM Maps: